lruepke/FEM_lecture/sphinx/source/lecture3/fem_intro.rst

 Excercise
 ----------

-Let's put this into python
+Let's put this into python!

 .. toctree::
     :maxdepth: 2